-Ohtsubo, whose responsibilities include Panasonic's CE business worldwide, told the international press attending the CEATEC show in nearby Chiba that the target for his company and the industry should be “ubiquitous” networks, which will allow users to utilize a variety of mobile, home and computer products to gain access to content in a seamless manner.
+Ohtsubo, whose responsibilities include Panasonic’s CE business worldwide, told the international press attending the CEATEC show in nearby Chiba that the target for his company and the industry should be “ubiquitous” networks where users will be able to use a variety of mobile, home and computer products to gain access to content in a seamless manner.

-The Panasonic executive thinks that the company's oft-stated “3D Value Chain Strategy” of SD memory cards and DVD-RAM becoming “de facto standards” and “global No. 1 share” in plasma TVs gives it a unique position in this effort to supply current and future products for today's, and tomorrow's, networks.
+The Panasonic executive thinks that the company’s oft-stated “3D Value Chain Strategy” of SD memory cards and DVD-RAM becoming “de facto standards” and “global number one share” in plasma TVs gives it a unique position in this effort to supply current and future products for today’s and tomorrow’s networks.